Hyak Team Storage Optimizations

 note

-The HYAK team has taken six concrete steps to stabilize and optimize storage on KLONE over the past few weeks.
+The Hyak team has taken six concrete steps to stabilize and optimize storage on klone over the past few weeks.

-While the storage on KLONE (i.e., mmfs1 or gscratch) may appear to be a monolithic device, it is an extremely complex cluster in its own right.
-This storage cluster is mounted on every KLONE node: so despite appearing as "on the node", gscratch physically resides on specialized storage hardware separated from the compute resources of KLONE.
+While the storage on klone (i.e., mmfs1 or gscratch) may appear to be a monolithic device, it is an extremely complex cluster in its own right.
+This storage cluster is mounted on every klone node: so despite appearing as "on the node", gscratch physically resides on specialized storage hardware separated from the compute resources of klone.
 The storage is accessed across a high-speed, ultra low-latency HDR Infiniband network, and is designed to be scalable independent of KLONE’s compute resources.

 As mentioned in an earlier blog post today, our incoming hardware expansion will drastically increase the amount of demand the storage cluster can handle.
 In the meantime, the Hyak team has taken measures to help maintain a usable level of storage performance for users and jobs: